-To those without sleep apnea, it can seem like quite a simple situation — you snore, so you get a diagnosis, then a CPAP, and everything is fine.
-Those with the condition know that not only can it be way scarier than that, it can also be quite a complicated condition to treat.
-Luckily both diagnosis and treatment processes are improving by the day, but the hidden emotional and social ramifications of the condition are just coming to light, as researchers learn more and educate the public about this widespread condition.
+To those without sleep apnea, it can seem like a deceptively simple situation — you snore, so you get a diagnosis, then a CPAP, and everything is fine.
+But those with the condition know that it’s not so straightforward.
+It can get feel scarier than that, and it can also be quite a complicated condition to treat.
+Luckily, both diagnosis and treatment processes for sleep apnea are improving by the day, but new emotional and social ramifications of the condition are coming to light as researchers learn more about this widespread condition.

-The Sleep Health Inquiries on Needs and Emotions (SHINE) released its most recent survey results on October 9th, and they give voice to the people behind these impacts.
-(1)
+The Sleep Health Inquiries on Needs and Emotions (SHINE) released its most recent survey results on October 9th, aiming to give voice to the people behind these impacts and help educate the public.

-The survey had 1,500 participants who had been diagnosed with OSA participate by answering questions about their relationships, overall feelings about their OSA diagnosis and the challenges that come with the diagnosis.
+The survey had 1,500 participants who had been diagnosed with OSA answer questions about their relationships, overall feelings about their OSA diagnosis, and the challenges that come with the diagnosis.

-In addition, around a third of people said they have fears about dying from OSA, likely fueled by the increased risk factors people with the condition face for a variety of health conditions.
-Some have shared their specific stories on Apnimed’s website, to further illuminate the daily struggles.
-For example, Chris writes that he once walked into a dentist’s office who exclaimed, “You’re not fat!” showing the stereotypes that people with OSA deal with.
-He, of course, stopped seeing that dentist.
-Another woman with OSA talks about how it’s not so easy to travel with a CPAP.
+In addition, around a third of people reported fears about dying from OSA, likely fueled by the increased risk factors people with the condition face.
+Some have shared their personal stories on Apnimed’s website, to further illuminate the daily struggles.
+For example, Chris writes that while seeking help from a dentist about his condition, even the professional exclaimed, “You’re not fat!”
+He, of course, stopped seeing that dentist, but it illuminates one of the many stereotypes folks with this condition deal with.
+Another woman talks about how it’s not so easy to travel with a CPAP, making everything from car rides to flights more of a hassle.

-As with any condition, researching and understanding top tips for dealing with life that involves OSA can be helpful to finding the right strategies for.
-There are also potential differences in how sleep disorders impact men and women to be aware of.
+As with any condition, researching and understanding top tips for dealing with OSA can help folks find the right strategies to approach any issues that arise.
+There are also potential differences in how sleep disorders impact men and women to remain aware of.
 Finally, don’t hesitate to reach out to your sleep specialist, general physician, therapist, or other medical professionals to share concerns of depression, anxiety, or other OSA-related mental health problems.

 Sources